 Basic Testing with Results Derived by Man vs. Computer

 One of the easiest and quickest diagnostic tests done, on couples concerned with infertility, is a semen analysis.
-Semen analyses is when the male partner is asked to produce semen into a sterile collection device, which in turn is then sent to the lab.
-Once in the lab, several main parameters are documented to determine if that particular specimen might be able to achieve the act of fertilization.
+A basic semen analysis will evaluate the quantitative parameters including sperm count, concentration, motility and volume while an advanced semen analysis will also include evaluation of morphology.
+The process is very simple and the male partner producing a semen sample into a sterile collection device, which in turn is then sent to the lab.
+Once in the lab, the requested parameters are documented to determine if that particular specimen might be able to achieve the act of fertilization.
 The main parameters that are reviewed in order to determine natural ability are: concentration, motility, viscosity and morphology.
 Based on these results, a small window is provided into that particular patient's ability of conceiving naturally.
 While a basic semen analysis is fairly standard across the infertility industry, there are variations that can lead to a wide range of conclusions.

-Semen snalysis testing is available Monday-Friday from 7:30am-2pm, by appointment.
-Typically, appointments may be made for the next day and results are available within 48-hours.
-Call 844-41-4BABY to schedule an appointment or you may request an appointment and a MCRM staff member will contact you for scheduling.
+Semen analysis testing is available Monday-Friday from 7:30am-2pm, by appointment.
+Typically, appointments may be made for the next day and results are available within three business days.
+Call 844-414-BABY to schedule an appointment or you may request an appointment and a MCRM Fertility staff member will contact you for scheduling.